AdaCore/gtkada/docs/gtkada_ug/reporting_bugs.rst

 GtkAda is a mature, stable toolkit that is heavily and widely used on a variety of platforms.
-We test GtkAda using an Ada version of the :file:`testgtk.c` file found in the gtk+ distribution, as well as by generating a significant number of interfaces using the GUI builder and Gate.
+We test GtkAda using an Ada version of the :file:`testgtk.c` file found in the gtk+ distribution.
 For code examples that demonstrate the use of this toolkit, look within the :file:`testgtk/` directory.

 There are two kinds of problems you can encounter: